Sham1242/Sham1242/README.md

 I am a software engineer, currently studying computer science at Rutgers University Camden.
 I am located in Blackwood NJ I have experience in front-end and back-end development as well!
-I’m currently working on webpage development for King Crown Gyro Inc.
+I’m currently looking for new employment in the NYC area.

 - I’m currently learning deep-learning applications.
 - I’m looking to collaborate on open-source APIs.